rubocode/journey/introduction/index.md

 Of course, there is a personal element and a personal touch as it is derived out of my journey.

 I am sharing this on the Internet and the format is designed primarily for a phone.
-It is easy to share a coherent chunk from a larger topic.
+It is designed in a structure made up of coherent chunks inside larger topics.

 Enjoy!